 After a historic low in 2014, Americans are starting to take vacations again.
 In a time of increasing global uncertainty, that’s a trend we want to encourage.
-If the prospect of amazing tours and activities in a wide, fascinating world isn’t enough to nudge those vacationers to explore, it might be time to remind everyone just how good travelling can be for our mental health.
+If the prospect of amazing tours and activities in a wide, fascinating world isn’t enough to nudge those vacationers to explore, it might be time to remind everyone why the mental health benefits of travel are worth it.

 Travel Boosts Creativity

 Staying in one place for our whole lives can be stifling to creativity and can cost us the well-being boosts that creativity provides.
 On the other hand, 2010 research from Northwestern University found that traveling abroad helps encourage idea flexibility.
-Multicultural experiences provided the most benefit, especially for those who had previously lived abroad.
+Multicultural experiences provided the most benefits of travel, especially for those who had previously lived abroad.

 A 2015 study from the same team found that multicultural engagement, immersion and adaptation were the biggest factors in creative growth, so tours that explore local culture are a great start.